tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 #### 4.4.3 WAL Features

 All writes (including deletes/tombstones) are first recorded in the WAL before being applied to the memtable.
 WAL entries can be optionally compressed using Snappy, LZ4, or ZSTD.
-Each column family maintains its own independent WAL files, and automatic recovery on database startup reconstructs memtables from WALs.
+Each column family maintains its own independent WAL files, and automatic recovery on engine startup reconstructs memtables from WALs.

 #### 4.4.4 Recovery Process

-On database startup, TidesDB automatically recovers from WAL files:
+On engine startup, TidesDB automatically recovers from WAL files:

 The system scans the column family directory for `wal_*.log` files and sorts them by ID (oldest to newest).
 It then replays each WAL file into a new memtable, reconstructing the in-memory state from persisted WAL entries before continuing normal operation with the recovered data.